DRAFT -- ECLiPSe 7.0 Release Notes

 As an alternative interface to the multithreading functionality, we provide library(threads), which implements the functionality defined in ISO/IEC DTR 13211-5:2007.

 - Get a handle of the engine executing the call

-- Obtain the status of an engine
+- Obtain properties of an engine, including status

 - yield(+ToParent, -FromParent)